Disposal guide

 Best Buy free, or manufacturer take-back

 Best Buy accepts laptops and desktops at every store free of charge.
-Apple, Dell, HP all run free mail-in or in-store take-back.
-Wipe your drive first — Settings → Reset or DBAN for full drive erasure.
+Apple, Dell, and HP all run free mail-in or in-store take-back.
+Wipe your drive first.
+Use Settings > Reset, or DBAN for a full drive erasure.

 Phones & tablets

-Apple, Samsung, AT&T, Verizon, T-Mobile all accept old phones free.
+Apple, Samsung, AT&T, Verizon, and T-Mobile all accept old phones free.
 Trade-in programs (especially for newer models in working condition) often pay $50-300.
-Factory- reset first — wipes iCloud / Google account links.
+Factory-reset first.
+That wipes the iCloud and Google account links.

 Monitors

-CRT monitors contain leaded glass; LCD/LED monitors contain mercury backlights.
+CRT monitors contain leaded glass.
+LCD and LED monitors contain mercury backlights.
 Both are banned from landfill in most states.
-Best Buy accepts up to 50"; larger sizes need in-home haul-away ($30-50).
+Best Buy accepts up to 50".
+Larger sizes need in-home haul-away ($30-50).
 Free at most county e-waste sites.

 Small appliances (microwave, toaster, blender)

-Most small kitchen appliances are mostly steel + plastic housing.
-Many counties accept them in curbside metal recycling; otherwise drop at a scrap-metal yard (often pays a few dollars).
-Remove batteries first if any.
+Most small kitchen appliances are mostly steel and plastic housing.
+Many counties accept them in curbside metal recycling.
+Otherwise drop them at a scrap-metal yard (often pays a few dollars).
+Remove any batteries first.

 Printers, cables, peripherals

-Best Buy + Staples accept; many take ink cartridges too
+Best Buy and Staples accept these.
+Many take ink cartridges too

 Step-by-step

 1. 1.
-Back up + wipe.
-Computers, phones, tablets, smart TVs store personal data.
+Back up and wipe.
+Computers, phones, tablets, and smart TVs store personal data.
 Factory-reset before handoff.

 2. 2.
 Remove batteries if user-removable.
 Drop them separately at Call2Recycle or HHW.

 3. 3.
 Bundle small items.
-Cables, chargers, small peripherals can go in one bag for drop-off.
+Cables, chargers, and small peripherals can go in one bag for drop-off.

 4. 4.
 Pick a recycler.
-Best Buy + Staples are convenient; county e-waste handles bulk; certified e-Stewards / R2 recyclers for compliance-sensitive contexts.
+Best Buy and Staples are convenient.
+County e-waste handles bulk.
+Use a certified e-Stewards or R2 recycler when compliance matters.

 5. 5.
 Look up your local option.
-Use ClearPath /check with your ZIP for verified sites + hours.
+Try /check with your ZIP for the verified sites and their hours.

 Frequently asked